devedmonton/codevid19.com/policies/rules.md

 ### Media Consent

 From time-to-time projects and other information about the Hackathon will be shared publicly via social and other media.
 We respect participants right to privacy and will not share personal information without prior consent.

+We, along with all parties involved in the development of CODEVID-19, reserve the right to use all participating teams’ and/or individuals’ names and likenesses in any publicity statements or events, including internet and website posts or articles, regarding the CODEVID-10 or the party’s involvement therewith.

+By submitting a Submission, you grant the organizers, sponsor and the CODEVID-19 Hackathon an irrevocable, royalty-free, non-exclusive, worldwide right and license to use, distribute to the public, and publicly display and perform your Submission in any media, for any non-commercial or commercial purpose.

+Your Submission may be posted on a public website.
+We are not responsible for any unauthorized use of your Submission by visitors to this website.

 ### Communication Consent and Responsibilities